zblenlighten/power/Computer science.md

     - 3xx (Redirection): Further action needs to be taken in order to complete the request
       - 301 - Moved permanently
       - 302 - Moved temporarily
-      - 304 - Not modified (Cached version)
+      - 304 - Not modified (cached version)
     - 4xx (Client error): The request contains bad syntax or cannot be fulfilled
       - 400 - Bad request
       - 401 - Unauthorized